-In preparation.
+2011.
 Consuming Korean Tradition in Early and Late Modernity (ed.).
-Under review by University of Hawaii Press.
+Honolulu: University of Hawaii Press.

-Forthcoming.
+2009.
 Shamans, Nostalgias, and the IMF.
-Accepted for publication with University of Hawaii Press.
+Honolulu: University of Hawaii Press.

 2008.
 Guest Editor.
 Special Issue on Popular Religion in Vietnam.
 Journal of Asian Folklore (Nagoya, Japan).
 Winter 2008.